corgipower/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach doesn't return anything, it just executes a function on each item in the array.
+.map returns a new array

 2. Explain the difference between a callback and a higher order function.

+A higher order function accepts a function as an argument.
+A callback function is passed to the higher order function.

 3. What is closure?

+A function plus the variables it can access.

 4. Describe the four rules of the 'this' keyword.

+  1. Window - "this" refers to the Window object
+  2. Implicit - "this" refers to whatever is to the left of the dot when invoked
+  3. Explicit - "this" refers to what's passed into call, apply or bind
+  4. new - "this" refers to the instance created from a constructor

 5. Why do we need super() in an extended class?

+super is used to access the parent's constructor and methods.

 ### Task 1 - Project Set up